wmrra/wmrra-com/content/news/20211130-2021-Rules-Committee-Notes.md

 ### 3. Rename Formula 2 to Formula 600.

-### 4. Formula 600 competitors will be awared 1.5 the number of points shown in Section M.1b per race.
+### 4. Formula 600 competitors will be awarded 1.5 the number of points shown in Section M.1b per race.

 ### 5. Eliminate Classic SBK Class.